SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/02-Defining-Simple-Classes.md

 [slide]
 # Getters and Setters

+There can be declared getter and setter for each field.

 Getter provide **access** to field and read its value.

 Naming convention: `getXxx()`, where **Xxx** is the name of the variable.